 Jurisdiction clauses can specify jurisdiction in countries that are associated with one involved party or more.
 Additionally, jurisdiction in a neutral location can be declared.
 Three primary reasons exist for determining which specific court will have jurisdiction in the event of a dispute:

 In terms of convenience, it may be preferential to pursue legal action against the other party in your own country.
 In terms of judicial system preferences, litigation systems can vary drastically.
 Some may be preferable to others, depending on whether you are the defendant or the claimant in a dispute.
 If you think you might be the party that is most likely to pursue legal action, for example, then it may be in your best interest to have your dispute heard in jurisdictions that have more efficient judicial systems and that offer a better range of final and interim remedy options.

 In terms of enforcement, it's typically easier to enforce a judgment in the state it was obtained in.
 Determining the commercial value of a judgment is normally a matter of considering how enforceable the judgment is in comparison to the defendant's asset's physical location.

 If you need help with jurisdiction clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.